Knowledge base

 then ctrl + c

-Always placed in the mailman directory, run the script with ansible:
+Still in the mailman directory, run the script with ansible

 ansible-playbook playbook.yml -D

-Mailman is now deployed to your IP address: X.X.X.X/mailman3
+is now deployed on your IP address: X.X.X.X/mailman3

 Log in

-Log in on mailman with the identifiers provided in the file inventory
+Log in to mailman with the credentials provided in the inventory

-- > Create a domain -> create my "malistic" list
+- > Create a domain -> create my list "maliste"

-- DMARC mitigations: it is recommended to use "Replace from the list address"
+- DMARC Attenuations: it is recommended to use "Replace from with the list address"

-- Edit Messages: it is recommended to use "Reply to the list" and "Reply to the first band"
+- Modify messages: it is recommended to use "Reply to list" and "Reply to sender"

 This guide lists the different Linux distributions and versions of Windows that you can deploy in 1 click when launching a new instance of your Public Cloud.